 Man charged with attempted murder for alleged involvement in violent traffic stop in Montreal

-A man has been accused of disarming and shooting a Montreal police officer in an altercation during a traffic stop Thursday afternoon that led to the officer becoming injured.
+A man is facing attempted murder charges after allegedly disarming and shooting at a Montreal police officer during a traffic stop Thursday afternoon -- a series of events that led to the officer becoming injured.

 The accused, Mamadi III Fara Camara, 31, is being charged with attempted murder, aggravated assault of a police officer, disarming a police officer, and discharging a firearm with intent.

-The victim, Traffic Safety Officer Sanjay Vig, is in stable condition, according to police.
+The victim, Officer Sanjay Vig, is in stable condition, according to police.

 Police spokesperson Jean-Pierre Brabant said the altercation occured during a traffic stop just before 4 p.m. outside 900 Cremazie Blvd.
 West in Parc-Extension.

-Following the stop, the suspect allegedly took the Vig's firearm off his belt.
+Following the stop, the suspect allegedly took Vig's firearm off his belt.

-The officer fled down an alleyway fearing for his life.
-The suspect followed him, and allegedly shot at the officer twice.
-The officer called for backup and a manhunt ensued, according to court testimony on Friday.
+The officer fled down an alleyway, fearing for his life, police said.
+The suspect is accused of following him and allegedly shooting at the officer twice.
+The officer called for backup and a manhunt ensued.

 Police say the officer also suffered a head injury, though his overall condition is still unknown.
 Police did not confirm whether the officer's firearm had been recovered.